magento/merchdocs/src/live-search/synonyms-type.md

 ## Best practices

 Keep in mind the following best practices to get the most from Live Search synonyms.

-- Periodically review the [search terms](https://docs.magento.com/user-guide/marketing/search-terms.html) people use and add them to your Live Search synonym list.

 - Be consistent with the way terminology is used in your catalog.
 Keep in mind that there might be regional differences in usage, and sometimes within an industry.